Richard-wv/stress_sighting_hypothesis/README.md

 - Expand my statistical knowledge, with a focus on hypothesis testing, regression modelling, and interpreting outputs confidently.
 - Explore further accessibility best practices to ensure future dashboards are inclusive for all audiences.

+---

 >## Deployment

 No online deployment was used in this project, and the Power BI Dashboard file has been added to our /dashboard project directory and repository for consideration and assessment.

+---

 >## Main Data Analysis Libraries
-- Python - primary coding language.
+- **Python** - primary coding language.
-- Pandas - for data cleaning, transformation, merging datasets and feature engineering.
+- **Pandas** - for data cleaning, transformation, merging datasets and feature engineering.
-- NumPy - for numerical operations, handling arrays, and supporting calculations in Pandas workflow.
+- **NumPy** - for numerical operations, handling arrays, and supporting calculations in Pandas workflow.
-- Seaborn - for statistical data visualisation, such as regression plot and distribution charts.
+- **Seaborn** - for statistical data visualisation, such as regression plot and distribution charts.
-- MatPlotLib - for creating static plots during exploratory analysis.
+- **MatPlotLib** - for creating static plots during exploratory analysis.
-- Plotly - for interactive visualisations within Jupyter Notebook 2_data_analysis.ipynb
+- **Plotly** - for interactive visualisations within Jupyter Notebook 2_data_analysis.ipynb
-- SciPy - for statistical testing, including the Shapiro-Wilk and Mann-Whitney U tests.
+- **SciPy** - for statistical testing, including the Shapiro-Wilk and Mann-Whitney U tests.
-- Scikit-Learn - for regression modelling and calculating evaluation metrics.
+- **Scikit-Learn** - for regression modelling and calculating evaluation metrics.

+---

 >## Credits